erikkjellgren/SlowQuant/README.md

 # Hartree-Fock

 Hartree-Fock program written in python.
-See input and setting file, as example fils given as inputs.
+See input and setting file, as example files given as inputs.

 ## Basis sets: